The Best Motorcycle Insurance Companies in Florida (2025)

 • If you already have a driver's license with a motorcycle endorsement from another state, there are no extra requirements.

 The only exception is for motorcycle endorsements on licenses from Alabama.
-Alabama riders will have to complete a motorcycle safety course.
+Alabama riders must complete a motorcycle safety course.

-Once you've met the requirements, you can schedule an appointment at any Florida Highway Safety and Motor Vehicles (FLHSMV) office to get a Florida motorcycle license.
+Once you complete the requirements, you can schedule an appointment at any Florida Highway Safety and Motor Vehicles (FLHSMV) office to get a Florida motorcycle license.
 You'll need to pay at least one of these fees with your application:

 • Florida Class E licensing fee: $48